A participant inspects a mushroom (Photo by Pat Morrow)

 Fungus Friday on the Midgeley Conservation Area

 In October 2018, the Nature Conservancy of Canada (NCC) hosted a mushroom walk on the Midgeley Conservation Area near Creston, BC.
-In addition to introducing people to the wonderful world of fungi, this event also doubled as a citizen science bioblitz that identified and catalogued over 100 different species of fungus in the course a few hours.
+In addition to introducing people to the wonderful world of fungi, this event also doubled as a citizen science bioblitz.
+Participants helped identify and catalogue over 100 different species of fungus in a few hours.

 With so little past inventory work directed at fungi, bioblitzes like this are likely to turn up new species records for the region, and possibly species new to science.

 The well-attended event was well-timed with an excellent mushroom season and a perfect fall day.
 People of all ages came out to walk and gather mushrooms in a wide range of habitats: wet forests, dry forests, wetlands and rocky outcrops.

 Starting in the Creston Valley Wildlife Management Area and winding up the slope to NCC’s Midgeley Conservation Area, the route followed part of the historic Dewdney Trail.
 It provided spectacular views of the Creston Valley.

 Under the guidance of mycologists Tyson Ehlers (Masse Environmental Consultants) and Larry Evans (Western Montana Mycological Association), participants collected over 100 species of mushrooms during the walk.
 These will be properly documented.
 Samples of each will be submitted to a fungal herbarium at the University of Victoria.